playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 > NOTE: In the future this class will implement an Observable interface.

-##Keep an Eyes on Your Kids - `ContentChild`
+##Keep an Eye on Your Kids - `ContentChild`

 Author's note:

-> This section of the article assumes you know what the `ng-content` tag is.
+> This section of the article assumes that you know what the `ng-content` tag is.
 While I could do an in-depth dive on what `ng-content` and content projection is, it's somewhat outside of the scope of this current article is.
 Let me know if this is something that interests you, I might do another deep deep dive into how Angular parses tags like `ng-content` and how it's handled by Angular's AST and template parsing/etc.
 >
 > If you're less familiar with `ng-content`, you can probably get by with just knowing how parent/child relationships elements work and just reading through carefully.
 Never be afraid to ask questions!

 I always love nesting some of my code into `ng-content`s.
 I don't know what's so appealing to having my code look like it's straight out of HTML spec, but just being able to pass component instances and elements as children to one of my components and then tinkering with them is so satisfying.

-One thing I always run into though, is that I always end up wanting to style the components that're passed in.
+One thing I always run into though, is that I always end up wanting to style the components that are passed in.
 Take the following example:

 ```html
 <cards-list> <!-- Cards list has default styling with grey background -->